wwivbbs/docs/eventmgmt.md

 # Event Management
 ***

-Also new in version 4.30 are multiple system  events.
-The system events defined in INIT.EXE in previous versions have also been moved to the Event Editor.
+Originally new in version 4.30 are multiple system  events.

 Events are setup by using the EVENTEDIT feature.
 This feature may be accessed in the following ways:
 1. From WFC, enter H and then enter the system password when prompted for it.